AWegnerGitHub/awegnergithub.github.io-content/2010_11_17_multiple-ip-addresses-on-the-same-physical-network-card.md

     cp ifcfg-eth0 ifcfg-eth0:0

-Now we need to modify the new file slightly so that it gets it's own IP address.
+Now we need to modify the new file slightly so that it gets its own IP address.
 Open `ifcfg-eth0:0` in your favorite editor

 	DEVICE=eth0:0     		<-- Change this to match the new eth0:0 file we just created BOOTPROTO=none